khulnasoft/integrations-core/cisco_aci/README.md

    *NOTE*: Be sure to specify any tenants for the integration to collect metrics on applications, EPG, etc.

-2. [Restart the Agent][4] to begin sending Cisco ACI metrics to Datadog.
+2. [Restart the Agent][4] to begin sending Cisco ACI metrics to Khulnasoft.

 <!-- xxz tab xxx -->
 <!-- xxx tab "Containerized" xxx -->